tdgne/waveform-rs/README.md

   * `RGBA` format images
   * Gray scale (`Scalar`) images for use as masks etc.
 * Fast rendering from binned min/max amplitudes
-* Multilevel binning for rendering in various resolutions.
+* Multilevel binning for rendering in various resolutions
 * Time-range specification in either seconds (`f64`) or samples (`usize`)

+## Some TODOs

+* Direct writing into given slices
+* Cached rendering
+* Guarantee thread safety (it probably is...)
+* Memory/time optimizations

+Requests and contributions are welcome!

 ## Screenshot